terryzyu/csc301/README.md

 This is code for CSC 301, Data Structures II, at DePaul University.

-<br>Please don't mind the profanity
+Please don't mind the profanity